 5. Dog Clothes

-Dog clothes, like Frisco's plaid hoodie, are useful animal shelter donations, especially for rescues in cooler regions.
+Dog clothes can be useful animal shelter donations, especially for rescues in cooler regions.

 “We try to make sure that every dog and cat has something cozy of their own at the shelter,” Bank says.

 In addition to keeping the animals warm, it’s also a great way to show off the adoptable dogs, notes Hagerman.

 Animal Shelter Donations for Cats